The 2020 guide to effective learning and development strategies for modern businesses.

 - Grant freedom.
 Within the parameters set out by your goals, give staff control over their learning journeys.

 - Allocate funds.
 Think about giving employees controlled access to funds to implement their own learning journeys, fostering trust and a sense of control.
-Soldo can help.
+Soldo can help with business prepaid cards.

 - Measure impact.
 Use short and long-term metrics – staff satisfaction, training take-up, retention, performance – to measure the success of your L&D strategy.
 Refine accordingly.